initpy/go-book/pointers.rst

     }

 And that is all!
-Pointers are variables that store other variables adresses, and if a variable is of type ``int``, its pointer will be of type ``*int``, if it is of type ``float32``, its pointer is of type ``*float32`` and so on...
+Pointers are variables that store other variables addresses, and if a variable is of type ``int``, its pointer will be of type ``*int``, if it is of type ``float32``, its pointer is of type ``*float32`` and so on...